Pipelines + integration

 - Approve + deploy — create / update the ServiceNow change request with the 5-axis risk score, wait on CAB if needed, deploy via Helm + ArgoCD.

-- Post-deploy — Kosli env-snapshot attestation, ServiceNow CR closure, DAST follow-up, notifications.
+- Post-deploy — evidence env-snapshot attestation, ServiceNow CR closure, DAST follow-up, notifications.

 | Stage | GitLab CI source | GitHub Actions source | Azure DevOps source |